NexusMutual/smart-contracts/docs/contracts/Governor.md

 ## Overview

-The Governor contract allows creating, voting and executing proposal passed within the Nexus Platform.
+The Governor contract allows creating, voting and executing proposals within the Nexus Platform.

-The Advisory Board (AB) can create proposal with arbitrary system actions to determine the direction of the Mutual.
+The Advisory Board (AB) can create proposals with arbitrary system actions to determine the direction of the Mutual.

 On the other hand mutual members cannot propose arbitrary actions but maintain control over who serves on the Advisory Board.